facebook/react-native-website/docs/the-new-architecture/custom-cxx-types.md

 ## Adding a New Structured Custom Type: Address

 The approach above can be generalized to any kind of type.
-For structured types, React Native provides some helper functions that make it easier to bridge them from JS to C++ and viceversa.
+For structured types, React Native provides some helper functions that make it easier to bridge them from JS to C++ and vice versa.

 Let's assume that we want to bridge a custom `Address` type with the following properties: